López pitches White Sox past Athletics 3-2

 UP NEXT

-White Sox right-hander Lucas Giolito (12-5, 3.44 ERA) goes for his second straight win in the series finale Sunday.
+White Sox right-hander Lucas Giolito (12-5, 3.44 ERA) goes for his second straight win Sunday.
 He tossed six innings of three-run ball in Chicago’s 7-4 victory at Detroit on Monday.
 Chris Bassitt (7-5, 3.80 ERA) pitches for Oakland.
 The right-hander, who made his major league debut with the White Sox in 2014, is 2-1 with a 2.48 ERA in his last five starts.

 Jay Cohen can be reached at https://twitter.com/jcohenap